 The keto diet is one in which you drain your liver glycogen stores and force the body to find that alternative fuel.
 In addition to limiting carbohydrates to achieve this, protein content may also need to be reduced.
 That’s because protein actually has a small insulin-stimulating effect, which suppresses ketone creation.

-Coconut oil and full-fat dairy such as hard cheese may also be included.
-Recent studies have also found that a more flexible approach (20-50g of carbohydrates) can still result in ketosis and weight loss, and may include more plant-based fiber derived from previously eliminated nuts and non-starchy vegetables.
+Although carbohydrate restriction is central to the diet, studies have found that eating 20-50g of carbohydrates a day can still result in ketosis and weight loss, and may include more plant-based fiber derived from previously eliminated nuts and non-starchy vegetables.
 This makes the diet less restrictive and more sustainable over time.

-While TODAY's Al Roker is a big fan of the keto diet, the nutrition plan has its fair share of critics.
+While TODAY's Al Roker has been a big fan of the keto diet, the nutrition plan has its fair share of critics.
 The reality is that any diet can be made unhealthy.
 The benefit or harm of the keto diet will depend on the dietary pattern chosen.

 Who is a keto diet good for?